 The Indianapolis campus has an expanded policy for grade replacement.
-A student may replace any grade in a course by retaking it a second time.
-Students may replace 5 grades for a total of 15 credit hours.
+A student seeking their first degree may replace up to 15 credits.
 Additional information about the IUPUI Grade Replacement Policy can be found on the Registrar's page.

 Grade Appeals